Can You Open a UAE Bank Account Before Your Residence Visa?

 The standard requirement across most UAE banks is a valid residence visa and an Emirates ID.
 Without these, many banks will simply say no. But a few banks allow what is sometimes called a "non-resident" account opening for companies, or they will accept a pre-approval letter from the relevant free zone authority.
 The process is not transparent, and it varies from one bank to another.
 Let me explain exactly what you need and how to approach it.

-As ICAEW qualified accountants working with agency founders relocating to the UAE, we have seen the process from both sides.
+As specialist agency accountants working with agency founders relocating to the UAE, we have seen the process from both sides.
 This article covers the practical steps, the documentation required, and the banks most likely to help you open a UAE bank account before residence visa.

 Why Would You Want to Open a UAE Bank Account Before Your Visa?